Cannon-Thurston Maps for Kleinian Groups: Introduction

 \section{Introduction}

+Let $G$ be a Kleinian group, $L_G$ its limit set in the boundary sphere $S^2$, and $D_G (= S^2 \setminus L_G)$ its domain of discontinuity.
+We paraphrase Question 14 of Thurston's problem-list \cite{thurston-bams} below:

+\begin{qn} Suppose that $\Gamma$ is a geometrically finite Kleinian group and $G$ an arbitrary Kleinian group abstractly isomorphic to $\Gamma$ via a weakly type-preserving isomorphism, i.e. an isomorphism taking parabolics of $\Gamma$ to parabolics of $G$.
+Then is it true that there is a continuous map $g$ from the limit set $L_\Gamma$ (of $\Gamma$) onto the limit set $L_G$ (of $G$) taking the fixed point(s) of an element $\gamma$ to the fixed point(s) of the corresponding element $\gamma^\prime$? \end{qn}
-In \cite{mahan-split} we showed that simply or doubly degenerate surface Kleinian groups without accidental parabolics admit Cannon-Thurston maps, answering affirmatively a question of Cannon and Thurston (Section 6 of \cite{CT} \cite{CTpub}).
-In \cite{mahan-elct} we had shown that point pre-images of the Cannon-Thurston map for simply or doubly degenerate groups without parabolics correspond to endpoints of leaves of ending laminations whenever a point has more than one pre-image.
-The main aim of this paper is to apply the techniques developed in \cite{mahan-split} and the result of \cite{mahan-elct} to extend these results to arbitrary finitely generated Kleinian groups.
-This completes the project starting with \cite{mahan-split} and proceeding through \cite{mahan-elct}, \cite{mahan-elct2}, \cite{mahan-red}.

-The principal new ingredient is a proof of the existence of Cannon-Thurston maps for degenerate handlebody groups without parabolics.\footnote{An earlier version of some parts of this paper existed in draft form in an earlier version of \cite{mahan-split}.
-The division of material between \cite{mahan-split} and the present paper is in the interests of readability.} The following is the main new ingredient of this paper. \\
+A continuous map $g$ as in Question \ref{ctqn} is called a {\bf Cannon-Thurston map} because of Cannon and Thurston's seminal paper \cite{CT, CTpub}.
+We refer to the Introduction of \cite{mahan-split} for a detailed history of the problem and mention only that in \cite{mahan-split} we showed that simply or doubly degenerate surface Kleinian groups without accidental parabolics admit Cannon-Thurston maps.
+In \cite{mahan-elct} we had shown that point pre-images of the Cannon-Thurston map for simply or doubly degenerate groups without accidental parabolics correspond to endpoints of leaves of ending laminations whenever a point has more than one pre-image.
+The main aim of this paper is to apply the techniques developed in \cite{mahan-split} and \cite{mahan-elct} to extend these results to arbitrary finitely generated Kleinian groups without parabolics (and more generally to manifolds whose ends admit a Minsky model), thus answering affirmatively Question \ref{ctqn} as also questions of McMullen \cite{ctm-locconn} and Otal \cite{otal-thesis}.
+This completes the project starting with \cite{mahan-split} and proceeding through \cite{mahan-elct,mahan-red}.\footnote{An earlier version of some parts of this paper existed in draft form in an earlier version of \cite{mahan-split}.
+The division of material between \cite{mahan-split} and the present paper is in the interests of readability.}